-I also have a basic official page, which includes my contact details.
+I also have a basic official page, which includes my contact details and publication list.

 I am a Lecturer in Statistics at the School of Mathematics, Statistics & Actuarial Science, University of Kent.

 I am the School's representative for UCU and maintain the branch webpage as branch secretary.